Remembering Al Young

 Young died on Dec.
 11 surrounded by family.
 He was 76.
 The cause was complications following a heart attack.

 The outpouring of grief that has filled the many communities he touched and transformed seems endless.
+In the few days since his death, wave after wave of former students, friends, fellow activists, and fellow race car drivers poured out their sadness and longing for him to still be present with them, as he had been for so much of his life.

 “He was a true renaissance man and reached many people throughout his life, as a teacher, mentor, activist, business owner, race car driver, kung-fu Si-Hing, coach, and friend,” said Chase Young, his son.
 “As a son, I’m so proud of him and thankful for everything he has taught me about life, fatherhood, family, love, responsibility, loyalty, respect, hard work, and bringing positivity to the world.”